The right to Defence

 • a person in respect of whom compulsory medical or educational measures are to be applied or the issue of their application is being considered[640];

-Such persons may either choose a defence counsel on their own or exercise the right to receive free legal aid in accordance with Article 14 of the Law ‘On Free Legal Aid’[562].
-Considering that the majority of criminal cases related to grave international crimes are considered in the absence of the suspect/accused or involve detained Russian military personnel who are unable to use the services of lawyers in Ukraine of their choice, a defence counsel from the free legal aid system is appointed to them by the investigating judge.
+Such persons may either choose a defence counsel on their own or exercise the right to receive free legal aid in accordance with Article 14 of the Law ‘On Free Legal Aid’[641].
+Considering that the majority of criminal cases related to grave international crimes are considered in the absence of the suspect/accused or involve detained Russian military personnel who are unable to use the services of lawyers in Ukraine of their choice, a defence counsel cooperating with the free legal aid system is appointed to them by the investigating judge.
 He or she may be engaged for the entirety of the process or in a one-off procedural action.

 In theory, the mechanism of free legal aid enables the suspect/accused to be properly represented and protect their rights in the process.
 Certain actions within criminal proceedings require the mandatory presence of a defence counsel, a stipulation put in place to ensure the admissibility of evidence.